joelhawksley/identity/components/slides.md

 ^ Perhaps we're missing an abstraction here.

-^ What we're really trying to say is: "Am I dealing with one of these newfangled components?"
+^ What we're really trying to say with this line of code is: "Is this a component?"

 ^ Perhaps it's time for a parent class!